Differences Between the C++ and Lua API¶

 end

-SetContainer implementations (Unitset, Playerset, etc)
+SetContainer implementations (Unitset, Playerset, etc)¶

 The set can be iterated one of two ways:

-• for i, x in ipairs(set:asTable()) do
+for x in set:iterator() dofor i, x in ipairs(set:asTable()) do

 Also, any SetContainer types of the format ClassName::set are bound as ClassNameset, to match the naming convention of the other SetContainer types (Playerset, Unitset, etc).
 For example, UnitType::set is bound as BWAPI.UnitTypeset.